Tarunsolanki1230/askrun-ai/README.md

   - `static/css/style.css` — premium layout + animations
   - `static/js/script.js` — client-side logic: TTS, mic, waveform visualizer, avatar sync, assistant UX
 - Improved assistant personality & prompts in `askrun_gpt4all.py` to be Jarvis-like: calm, confident, emotive, helpful, and step-focused.
 - Kept backend endpoints: `/` (UI) and `/ask` (POST).
 The project no longer serves animated frame images — the frontend uses a waveform visualizer and a static avatar.
+ - If a local GPT4All model is not available on the server, the app can optionally fall back to OpenAI (ChatCompletion) using an `OPENAI_API_KEY` environment variable.
+This makes deployments on Render fast and reliable without needing to upload a large local model.

 ## How to run locally (Windows PowerShell)
 1. Activate your virtualenv (recommended):